wangtuguahhh/Capstone_2/README.md

 ## 9. Acknowledgement

-Thanks to Nicolas Renotte for his fun and engaging YouTube Video on [Buiding a Deep CNN Image Classifier](https://youtu.be/jztwpsIzEGc?si=jloqKAHLX2557qRR) and Raghunandan Patthar for being a super supporting Springboard mentor.
+Thanks to Nicolas Renotte for his fun and engaging YouTube Video on [Build a Deep CNN Image Classifier](https://youtu.be/jztwpsIzEGc?si=jloqKAHLX2557qRR) and Raghunandan Patthar for being a super supporting Springboard mentor.